 And if you hold back, if you don’t try, someone else will inevitably step into your place.
 (Maybe you’ve already experienced this, multiple times.)

 Nobody else sees the world the way you do, and you have something fresh and different to bring to the “noise,” I assure you.
 Yes, people are overwhelmed, but they will never stop growing and seeking the art, guidance, inspiration, and community to help them do that.
 There is room for you, if you choose to take it.

 Becoming a better sharer means finding your real and honest message and freeing it from the safe clutches of your over-thinking mind.
 It means showing up and connecting without pretence; being present and real for the people that want to engage with you.

 The benefits are big and undeniable, but why you “need to” do this doesn’t matter nearly as much as why you want to.
 You have to land on the reason that feels most important to you.
 This is something we’ll do on the first day of the Undersharer’s Challenge.

-So come join us and let’s start chipping away at those undersharer tendencies together.
+So sign up below and let’s start chipping away at those undersharer tendencies together.
 It’s a worthy fight, and it’ll be easier to win together!